 13. Dresses (2x): I bought the best off-the-shoulder pink-and-white striped dress just before I left.
 (See the majority of pics on my Instagram.)
 And despite wearing it all the time, I still haven't tired of it.
 It's sweet and sexy and looks great with flip-flops or heels.
 I also have a bright maxi beach-bum beauty.
 Find yourself a few dresses you absolutely adore and they will make you smile every single time you put them on.
 I promise they'll be worth it.

 14. Playsuit (1x): I bring along a H&M leopard print version I've had for years.
 I slip this on over my bikini and it's the cutest beach cover-up that transitions perfectly into the evening when your day takes an unexpected turn towards dancing.
 If jumpsuits are your thing, I highly recommend including this versatile piece in your travel kit.

 15. Swimsuit (2x): Ok, let me preface this one with: Swimsuits are my thing.
 Did I mention I'm a Florida girl at heart?
 So I really invested in these babies.
-I splurged on this Lazul bikini from Selfridges.
-Because who doesn't love a bit of bright orange?!
-I promise you will wear this all the time.
-Especially if you're trying to chase the sun, like me.
-I also bring along a one-piece number for the days that get a little dirty (mud volcano, anyone?) or when I want to get a proper swim in.
+I splurged on a Lazul bikini from Selfridges.
+Because who doesn't love a bright swimsuit?!
+I promise you’ll wear this all the time.
+Especially if you're chasing the sun round the world, like me.
+I also bring along a one-piece number for the days that get a little dirty (mud volcano, anyone?) or when I want to get a proper swim session in.
 Here, again, I swear by Sweaty Betty, who do beautiful but practical swimsuits.